wisconsin545/Landing/README.md

 # Welcome to portfolio of analytics, strategy and product management.

-## Served Fortune 50 organizations, startups, midsize/small companies and non-profits, in utilizing data science, predictive analytics and big data in strategy, implementation and activation resulting in millions in new revenue and millions optimized/saved.
+## Serve Fortune 50 organizations, startups, midsize/small companies and non-profits, in utilizing data science, predictive analytics and big data in strategy, implementation and activation resulting in millions in new revenue and millions optimized/saved.
 ### Results: Portfolio Product Management (White papers on the following available)
  * Thalamus Product: Streaming analytics and alerting on GBs of data throug linear scaling, new capability to enterprise that results in real-time response and internally valued at $50 million+.
  * Pulsar Product: Social media analysis in real-time that provides alerting and machine learning, used at Deloitte, Prudential, and Pharmacutical companies, valued at $1 million+.